Senior Camping Pass for State Parks – Updated for 2026 for Every State

 Mississippi

-The state of Mississippi offers an annual state park pass for $42 per year.
+The state of Mississippi offers an annual state park pass for $50 per person per year.
 This covers day-use fees.
 Camping fees vary, and disabled and senior discounts are available.

 Missouri

 Missouri state parks offer free entry, meaning no annual pass is needed to visit.
-That said, camping fees do apply.
-These range in price from $6–$56 per night and a $2 discount is available for military members, disabled individuals, and seniors over 65.
+However, camping fees do apply.
+These range in price, and a discount is available for military members, disabled individuals, and seniors over 65.

 Montana